MLinArcheaomatics/BudjBimStoneWall-DINO-CV/README.md

 ### Training DINO-CV

-Run the following scripts to pre-train model backbones using DINO-CV.
+Run the following command lines to pre-train model backbones using DINO-CV.
 You must change `--data_path` and `--output_dir` as needed.
+For pre-training WideResNet50 and ViT-small backbones with DINO-CV, please refer to the script `main_dino_cv.sh`.

 #### Pre-train ResNet-50 on MHS